microsoft/azure-pipelines-tasks/Tasks/Gradle/README.md

 ####JUnit Test Results
 Use the next three options to manage your JUnit test results in VSTS

 - **Publish to VSTS :** Select this option to publish JUnit Test results produced by the Gradle build to Visual Studio Team Services/TFS.
-Each test result file matching `Test Results Files` will be published as a test run in VSO/TFS.
+Each test result file matching `Test Results Files` will be published as a test run in VSTS.

 - **Test Results Files :** This option wil appear if you select the above option.
 Here, provide Test results files path.
 Wildcards can be used.
 For example, `**/TEST-*.xml` for all xml files whose name starts with `TEST-."`

 - **Test Run Title :** This option will appear if you select the `Publish to VSO/TFS` option.
 Here provide a name for the Test Run

 ####Code Coverage
 Use the next options to manage your code coverage options.
+If your Build file already has Code Coverage enabled, you can ignore this section and use the Publish Code Coverage task to upload results to TFS/VSTS

 - **CodeCoverage Tool :** Select the code coverage tool you want to use.
 Currently JaCoCo and Cobertura are supported.